nus-cs2103-AY2425S1/ip/README.md

 ### `deadline `: Add a new deadline

-Adds a new task that need to be done before a specific date
+Adds a new task that need to be done before a specific date.

 Format: `deadline DESCRIPTION /by YYYY-MM-DD`

 Examples:
 - `deadline math assignment /by 2024-01-01`
-- `deadline `
+- `deadline report /by 2024-06-06`

 ### `event` : Add a new event

-Adds a new task that start at a specific date and ends at a specific date
+Adds a new task that start at a specific date and ends at a specific date.

 Format: `event DESCRIPTION /from YYYY-MM-DD /to YYYY-MM-DD`

 Examples:
 - `event orientation week /from 2024-03-14 /to 2024-03-21`
-- `event Halloween /from 2023-10-31 /to 2023-10-31`
+- `event Halloween /from 2024-10-31 /to 2024-10-31`

 ### `mark` : Mark a task as done

-Mark the specified task as done [X]
+Mark the specified task as done [X].

 Format: `mark INDEX`